 Cranial Electrotherapy Stimulation (CES) is the FDA name for devices which send micro currents of electricity across patient’s cranium.
-FDA has cleared the CES devices for treatment of anxiety, depression, and insomnia.
-They CES devices are considered Class III devices and they are available by prescription only.
-The current level sent across patient’s brain is typically limited to under 1.5mA which is several orders of magnitude lower than currents used in treatments like ECT.
+FDA has cleared the CES devices for treatment of anxiety and insomnia and (with PMA) for treatment of depression.
+The current level delivered across patient’s brain is limited to under 1.5mA which is several orders of magnitude lower than in treatments like ECT.

-In the United States, the first device achieving FDA approval in 1978 was called Neurotone 101.
-Since then, over hundred of clinical trials were conducted demonstrating the safety and efficacy of CES for treatment of anxiety, depression, and insomnia.
+In the United States, the first micro-current CES device achieving FDA approval in 1978 was called Neurotone 101.
+Since then, over a hundred of clinical trials were conducted demonstrating the safety and efficacy of CES for treatment of anxiety, depression, and insomnia.

-Over the last few decades, Cranial Electrotherapy Stimulators have been extensively studied for treatment of variety of disorders.
-The following table summaries a meta-analysis of number of clinical trials for each disorder*:
+Additionally, over the last few decades, Cranial Electrotherapy Stimulators have been extensively studied for treatment of variety of disorders.
+The following table summarizes a meta-analysis of number of clinical trials for each disorder*:

 *Source: Ray B. Smith, Ph.D.
 Cranial Electrotherapy Stimulation, 17, 2007.

 The paper by Barclay TH, Barclay RD.
 A clinical trial of cranial electrotherapy stimulation for anxiety and comorbid depression, Journal of Affective Disorders, 164:171-177, 2014, presented at the American Psychological Association National Conference, Honolulu, HI, July 2013, represents one of the recent clinical trials with a reasonable large sample size (N=115) for patients exhibiting anxiety with comorbid depression.
 The authors concluded that, “CES significantly decreases anxiety and comorbid depression.
 Subjects reported no adverse events during the study.”